tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The retry mechanism repairs inconsistencies, provided the server is authoritative for the public name.
 If server and advertised keys mismatch, the server will respond with ech_retry_requested.
-If the server does not understand the "encrypted_client_hello" extension at all, it will ignore it as required by
+If the server does not understand the "ech" extension at all, it will ignore it as required by
 {{RFC8446}}; Section 4.1.2.
 Provided the server can present a certificate valid for the public name, the client can safely retry with updated settings, as described in {{handle-server-response}}.